 Evaluation for continued appointment is mandated in the sixth year of probationary service unless the faculty member has given written notice of resignation from the faculty.
-If the review committee feels that the faculty member's record does not warrant a continued appointment, there is an automatic review of the candidate's dossier by the dean of University Libraries or the director of Virginia Cooperative Extension.
-If the dean or director concurs, the faculty member is notified by the dean or director, in writing, of the decision and the specific reasons for it.
+If the review committee feels that the faculty member's record does not warrant a continued appointment, there is an automatic review of the candidate's dossier by the dean of University Libraries.
+If the dean concurs, the faculty member is notified by the dean, in writing, of the decision and the specific reasons for it.

-The review committees may ask the candidate to appear before the committee to present additional information or clarification of recommendations.
+The review committee may ask the candidate to appear before the committee to present additional information or clarification of recommendations.

-4.5.4.4 Review and Recommendations by the Dean of University Libraries and Director of Virginia Cooperative Extension
+4.4.4.4 Review and Recommendations by the Dean of University Libraries

-The dean of University Libraries and the director of Virginia Cooperative Extension send forward to the provost the full dossier of every candidate for whom there is a positive recommendation from either the division-level review committees or the dean/director, or both.
-The dean and director prepare separate letters of recommendation to be forwarded with the dossiers from their division.
-Whenever the dean or director does not concur with their division-level committee's recommendation, the committee is so notified.
+The dean of University Libraries will send forward to the provost the complete dossier of every candidate for whom there is a positive recommendation from either the library promotion and continued appointment committee (review committee) or the dean, or both.
+The dean prepares separate letters of recommendation to be forwarded with the dossiers from their department.
+Whenever the dean does not concur with the review committee's the library promotion and continued appointment committee's recommendation, the review committee is so notified.

-The dossiers that the dean and director send to the provost are accompanied by a statement describing the formation and procedures of the review committee and a summary of the number of candidates considered by the division in each category.
+The dossiers that the dean sends to the provost are accompanied by a statement describing the formation and procedures of the review committee and a summary of the number of candidates considered by the University Libraries in each category.
 The division of the vote is conveyed to the university-level committee and provost, but must otherwise remain confidential.